syahriikram/learn_nextjs_starter_project/README.md

 ### Core Concepts
 `Frontend`, `Database`

-# This is cool, can you help me do the same?
+# Can you help me do the same?
 Happy to work with you, contact me at `syahriikram@gmail.com`

 [![GitHub Syahri](https://img.shields.io/github/followers/syahriikram?label=follow&style=social)](https://github.com/syahriikram)